 3. Side and rear setbacks are minimums and shall be measured from shared property lines.

-4. The following shall not be located within the public sidewalk zone; utility poles including electrical transmission and distribution poles; light poles; mechanical equipment as defined in section 30-6.10; signs included in section 30-9.2A; and street furniture including benches, trash receptacles, and bicycle racks.
+4. The following shall not be located within the public sidewalk zone; utility poles including electrical transmission and distribution poles; light poles; mechanical equipment as defined in section 30-6.10; signs included in section 30-9.2A; trees, and street furniture including benches, trash receptacles, and bicycle racks.

 5. Where multiple buildings are proposed within a development, the placement of buildings at the rear of a site is allowed as long as one or more buildings are placed along the front of the site meeting the building placement and setback and building frontage requirements of this division.
 Figure V-7 depicts the required configuration of multiple buildings on a site, such as within a shopping center.
 Streets or access drives shall be incorporated into the site to break it down into smaller lots/blocks (platting will not be required).
 The primary access drive shall be centered on the anchor building and shall be lined with buildings, which shall meet the required frontage standards along the street and access drive.